 How can I find duplicates in a PySpark DataFrame?

-There are two common ways to find duplicate rows in a PySpark DataFrame:
+The following common ways summarize the two most effective programmatic methods for displaying duplicate rows in a PySpark DataFrame:

 #display rows that have duplicate values across all columns